23 Good Books Our Teens Read for Fun

 And Then There Were None

-Alexandra F.: My 7th grader just read this classic Agatha Christie mystery book for junior high and is OBSESSED.
+Alexandra F. said: My 7th grader just read this classic Agatha Christie mystery book for junior high and is OBSESSED.
 She absolutely loved the intriguing story about 10 strangers trapped together on an island who mysteriously begin to die, one by one.
 Who is the murderer??
 Will anyone be left alive?
 She could barely keep herself from reading ahead.
 A great mystery book for kids who are a little older, up through adults!

 The Martian

-Kelly R: Bravo to Andy Weir for writing a book that dives so deeply into nitty gritty science, but in an engaging and digestible way.
+Kelly R said: Bravo to Andy Weir for writing a book that dives so deeply into nitty gritty science, but in an engaging and digestible way.
 This is a (surprisingly plausible) science fiction novel that will appeal to readers of any genre, and my teen son and I both loved it and enjoyed watching the movie together as well.

 The Fault in Our Stars